junxit/us-congress-bills-116/bill.md

 - **(b)** *Title VII of the Civil Rights Act of 1964*
   - **(1)** *Clarifying prohibition against impermissible consideration of race, color, religion, sex, or national origin in employment practices* Section 703 of the Civil Rights Act of 1964 (42 U.S.C.
 2000e–2) is amended by striking subsection (m) and inserting the following:
-    > - **(m)** Except as otherwise provided in this title, an unlawful employment practice is established under this title when the complaining party demonstrates that race, color, religion, sex, or national origin or an activity protected by section 704(a) was a motivating factor for any employment practice, even though other factors also motivated the practice.
+    > - **(m)** Except as otherwise provided in this title, an unlawful employment practice is established when the complaining party demonstrates that race, color, religion, sex, or national origin or an activity protected by section 704(a) was a motivating factor for any employment practice, even though other factors also motivated the practice.

   - **(2)** *Federal employees* Section 717 of such Act (42 U.S.C.
 2000e–16) is amended by adding at the end the following:
     > - **(g)** Sections 703(m) and 706(g)(2)(B) shall apply to mixed motive cases (involving practices described in section 703(m)) under this section.